gaphor/gaphor/docs/coffee_machine_concept.md

 The following are some concept requirements for a coffee machine that addresses a water tank, heat-up time, and HMI button:

--  Water Tank: The coffee machine should have a water tank of sufficient size to make multiple cups of coffee before needing a refill.
+-  Water Tank: The coffee machine shall have a water tank of sufficient size to make multiple cups of coffee before needing a refill.
 The water tank should be easy to access and fill.

--  Heat-up Time: The coffee machine should have a heat-up time of no more than 10 minutes from the time the user turns on the machine until it's ready to brew coffee.
+-  Heat-up Time: The coffee machine shall have a heat-up time of no more than 10 minutes from the time the user turns on the machine until it's ready to brew coffee.

--  HMI Button: The coffee machine should have an HMI with a 1 cup brew button to make it easy for the user to select the amount of coffee they want to brew.
-The HMI should be intuitive and easy to use.
+-  1 Cup Button: The coffee machine shall have an HMI with a 1 cup brew button to make it easy for the user to select the amount of coffee they want to brew.

 ```{diagram} Concept Requirements
 :model: coffee-machine